-Participants will receive 1 dose of study intervention as randomized at each vaccination visit (Visits 1 and 2, and Visit A and Visit B for Phase 2/3 selected-dose participants who go on to receive BNT162b2) in accordance with the study's SoA.
+Participants will receive 1 dose of study intervention as randomized at each vaccination visit in accordance with the study's SoA.
 The volume to be administered may vary by dose level; full details are described in the IP manual.

-For participants $\geq 2$ to years of age, study intervention should be administered intramuscularly into the deltoid muscle, preferably of the nondominant arm.
+For participants $\geq 2$ years of age, study intervention should be administered intramuscularly into the deltoid muscle, preferably of the nondominant arm.
 Study intervention will be administered by an unblinded administrator.